leewtai/leewtai.github.io/README.md

 from several [applied projects](usecases_data/README.md).

 There are three statistical concepts that I would like to teach to the world:
-- There exist data and non-data problems
+- Not all problems are data problems
-- Coming up with "What else" could explain the same dataset?
+- How to creatively think of "what else" that could explain the features in the dataset
-- The ability to list out the data that can change your opinion?
+- Proactively list out the data that can change your opinion?

 I'm slowly compiling a [statistics concept inventory](stat_concept_inv/README.md) overtime.